Philippine Mythology Gods and Goddesses: An Ultimate Guide

 In some myths, the remaining moon was saved after the gods came to the rescue and punished the sea monster.
 Another story suggests that Haliya was the name of the last moon standing, and she spared herself from being eaten by making noises using drums and gongs–sounds that the bakunawa found repulsive.

 Pre-colonial Filipinos blamed the bakunawa for causing the eclipse.
-Its name, which literally means “bent serpent,” first appeared in a 1637 dictionary by Fr.
+Its name, which means “bent serpent,” first appeared in a 1637 dictionary by Fr.
 Alonso de Mentrida.
 Bakunawa was deeply embedded in our ancient culture that by the time Fr.
 Ignacio Alcina penned his 1668 book Historias de las Islas e Indios de las Bisayas, the name of the sea serpent was already synonymous with the eclipse.

-Believing that an eclipse was actually a bakunawa attempting to swallow the moon, ancient Visayans tried to ward off the monster by creating sounds.
+Believing that an eclipse was a bakunawa attempting to swallow the moon, ancient Visayans tried to ward off the monster by creating sounds.
 They did this by striking the floors of their houses or by beating cans, drums, and the like.